Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 #### @property section

-`@property` section can be applied to classes to prioritize properties from this class.
+`@property` section could have been applied to classes to prioritize properties from this class.
-Note that class properties are accessible from other tag sections as well.
+Note that class properties would be accessible from other tag sections as well.

 ```kotlin
 /**